helps people defend against Drug Offenses

 What if this is the first time I’ve ever been charged with a crime?

 If you have never been convicted of a crime and you are now charged with possession of a controlled substance, you may be able to enter a pretrial diversion program or drug court, where you complete certain conditions and the State agrees to drop the charges upon successful completion of those conditions.
 This is typically not offered when you are charged with Sale or Trafficking charges.
-Call us to discuss your drug case and what options are available to you.
+Call our experienced Jacksonville criminal defense attorneys to discuss your drug case and what options are available to you.

 Click a link below for more information about the different drug offenses in the state of Florida.